ccamel/awesome-ccamel/README.md

 - [rust-in-blockchain/awesome-blockchain-rust](https://github.com/rust-in-blockchain/awesome-blockchain-rust) - Collect libraries and packages about blockchain/cryptography in Rust
 - [s-tikhomirov/smart-contract-languages](https://github.com/s-tikhomirov/smart-contract-languages) - A curated collection of resources on smart contract programming languages
 - [samayun/devbooks](https://github.com/samayun/devbooks) - Open Source Resources
-- [saturn-abhishek/awesome-github-profile-readme](https://github.com/saturn-abhishek/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile which updates in real time
 - [scrtlabs/Grants](https://github.com/scrtlabs/Grants) - Repository for grant proposal submissions
 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) - A curated list of awesome actions to use on GitHub
 - [security-alliance/seal-911](https://github.com/security-alliance/seal-911) - SEAL 911 is a project designed to give users, developers, and security researchers an accessible way to connect with a small group of highly trusted security professionals in case of emergency.